How to Choose the Best Socks for Your Feet

 Don’t choose 100% cotton socks

-• Cotton – A little bit of cotton in an athletic sock is ok, but cotton absorbs moisture and holds it against your skin.
-This will keep your feet hot in the heat and make them cold in the chill.
+- Cotton – Many people find themselves asking, “Are cotton socks good for sweaty feet?”
+We recommend that you don’t choose 100% cotton socks, as cotton absorbs moisture and holds it against your skin.
+This will jeopardize your foot health by keeping your feet hot in the heat and making them cold in the chill.
 Moist socks can also bunch up and rub, causing painful abrasions or blisters.
 Moist, warm feet are also the prime environment for fungal infections to develop.

 Do choose merino wool or synthetic blends